The right hearing aids for your PERSONAL CIRCUMSTANCES, LIFEstyle AND BUDGET

 We’ll sit down with you in a relaxed environment and discuss your options, test a range of different styles, and help you make the right decision.

-But before we explore the best hearing aids for you, your first step is to book your hearing assessment so we can evaluate your hearing.
+But before we explore the best hearing aids for you, your first step is to book your hearing assessment at our hearing center so we can evaluate you properly and find out how best we can help.

 We may find that your hearing loss is simply because of a build-up of ear-wax or there’s a simple solution, but the first step is to evaluate your hearing.